pangeapoc/Top-3-Telemarketing-Challenges-And-Its-Solutions/README.md

 B.	Defining the USP

-USP is a Unique Selling Point that never loses its significance in marketing and so telemarketing is no exception.
+USP is a Unique Selling Point that never loses its significance in marketing and so <a href="https://www.pangeaglobalservices.com/lead-generation/">telemarketing</a> is no exception.
 USP helps to have an edge over the competitors that define the product or service uniquely in this highly competitive marketplace.
 Also, it makes the product more appealing and needy as compare to the competitors’ product.
 Hence, it is quite difficult to convey the USP to the customer through tele-calling and converting the customer into the consumer.

 Solution